LlewAdamson-tengen/PingMonitor/README.md

 ---

 🎉 **Thank you for using Ping Monitor!
-Please reachout if you have any questions or have some features you'd like to see.
+Please reach out if you have any questions, found any bugs, or have some features you'd like to see.
 Happy Monitoring.**